rebornrulz/rulz-ai/README.md

 **Vercel**

-Host your own live version of Chatbot UI with Vercel.
+Host your own live version of Rulz-AI with Vercel.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Frebornrulz%2Frulz-ai)